 I’ve been propagating and harvesting elderberry (Sambucas canadensis) for a few years now and took the opportunity to share how I make syrup and gummies with a home school class.
 Anytime food is involved I know that I’ll have their attention and no doubt the visual, tactile and taste based sensory experience would be remembered for a long time.

 The berries are antioxidant rich, high in vitamin C and iron.
 At the peak of perfection the berries were cut on the stem, bagged and frozen until the moment before class.
-The kids used forks to carefully remove the ripe berries from the toxic stem so the berries could be cooked for consumption (I had a clean batch ready to go, time and focus didn’t allow for complete prep with the kids).
+The kids used forks to carefully remove the ripe berries from the toxic stem so the berries could be cooked for consumption.
 Once we had our berries separated we were able to begin our syrup and gummies!
 The kids also enjoyed some elderberry juice (syrup and water) along with autumn olives and frozen fox grapes to learn more about the joys of autumn foraging.

 Below are recipes that I used.
 Honey should not be given to babies.
 You are responsible for your own research and risk.

 - Add 1 cup clean elderberries (no stems or discolored fruit)

 - Add 1/3 cup water

 - Bring to a boil and then simmer down for 30 minutes.

 - Strain out juice for use and compost the berry pulp.